 Florida law defines a wrongful death as the death of a person caused by a wrongful act, negligence, default, or breach of contract.
-If your loved one has suffered a wrongful death, a Spring Hill personal injury attorney can help you take legal action against the at-fault party in order to recover compensation for your family’s losses.
+If your loved one has suffered a wrongful death, a Tampa personal injury attorney can help you take legal action against the at-fault party in order to recover compensation for your family’s losses.

 But how much compensation can you recover for your loved one’s wrongful death?
 How much time will you have to take legal action after your loved one’s death?
 Keep reading to learn the answers to these questions and more.